pearu/f2py/doc/developers_guide.rst

 Directives that define macro replacements (`#define`) contain a macro identifier that is matched using `Cpp_Macro_Identifier`.
-It is followed by an optional identifier list in parentheses (and without white space separating identifier and opening parenthesis) that defines parameters to the macro for use in the replacement expression.
+This is followed by an optional identifier list in parentheses (and without white space separating identifier and opening parenthesis) that defines parameters to the macro for use in the replacement expression.
 The identifier list is matched by